 Their group used to be more widespread; but today, they are officially recognized as endangered species that are predominantly found in Southeast Asia such as the places of the Philippines, Malaysia, and Indonesia.

 As you will see from the photo above, they hold a distinct characteristic: a small body with humngous eyes.
 (The way I see it, they’re like a cuddly-looking smaller version of Yoda… don’t you agree?)

-- Smallest primate.
-The Philippine tarsier measures around 3 to 6 inches tall; thereby making it the smallest primate there is.
+- Second smallest primate.
+The Philippine tarsier measures around 3 to 6 inches tall; thereby making it the 2nd smallest primate there is (next to the pygmy mouse lemur).
 Naturally, they are very hard to spot in the forests.

 - The largest eye-to-body ratio in all mammals which gives them amazing night vision.
 During the day, their eyes can constrict until their pupil will only look like a thin line; in the dark though, their pupil can dilate and fill up their entire eye!

 - Fixed eyes.
 Their eyes are fixed into their skull so they cannot turn their eye sockets, instead, their neck allows them to rotate their head 180°!

 - Solitary, shy, and territorial.
 Leading a mostly hidden life, a male tarsier needs at least 6 hectares of space, and a female tarsier needs at least 2 hectares.
 If other tarsiers come into their territory, they will fight for it, and it can often lead to the death of the other.

 - Nocturnal.
 They become active only at night and it is only during this time that they will cross paths with other tarsiers when they hunt for their food — mostly insects.

 - Arboreal, meaning that they love to cling vertically to trees and branches as they leap from branch to branch.